 - Lets the wood filler dry and cure

-- Sand it down and make sure it is smooth and has no rough edges.
+- Sand it down and ensure it is smooth and has no rough edges.

 - Apply the wood stain

-- The first thing you will want to do is to remove the wood that is rotting.
+- The first thing you will want to do is remove the rotting wood.